garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Kanban.md

 	- basically everyone can see what you are doing

 ## Benefits of [[Kanban]]
-1. The amount of work that is "nearly done" is constrained $\rightarrow$ This minimizes potential waste.
+1. The amount of work that is "nearly done" is constrained $\rightarrow$ This minimizes potential waste. ([[Waste elimination: Task Switching]])
 	- basically making sure that a "nearly done" doesn't clog up space
 2. The development team focus on getting work to a "done" state $\rightarrow$ This generates greater customer value
 	- complete tasks fully
-3. Bottlenecks are more easily identified. $\rightarrow$ This encourages the team to work to progress these items (swarming)
+3. Bottlenecks are more easily identified. $\rightarrow$ This encourages the team to work to progress these items (swarming) & to improve engineering process, which leads to benefit (1) & (2)